ABOUT THE PROJECT

 PROVIDE YOUR INPUT

 Your input will help us to shape the revised Bylaw.
 It will also help us to identify areas that might require additional engagement with the community.
-Please take a minute to capture your ideas, thoughts and opinions on our feedback form below which will be open for input until February 28.

 Once this process is complete we will create and share with you a What We Heard Report.
 The report will summarize the feedback received and provide an analysis that will help us to determine if a second phase of engagement is required.
 The What We Heard Report will be posted here in spring/summer 2018.